lnishan/Curriculum-Vitae/README.md

 # Jasmine “lnishan” Chen

-A passionate, experienced and skilled computer science student with extensive knowledge of programming and computer applications.
-An initiative taker and diligent self-learner.
+Dedicated, proficient, and experienced CS student with hands-on experience working with production-scale datasets and services in notable firms.
+Led teams and won numerous awards in programming competitions.

 Career Summary

 - **Software Engineering Intern** at **Google USA**.
   - Expanded a large-scale testing framework used by Google YouTube and Search Infrastructure developers.
 - **R&D Intern** at **Synopsys Taiwan**.
-  - Applied, analyzed and profiled graph algorithms on large-scale datasets.
+  - Designed, implemented and analyzed graph algorithms on production-scale datasets.
   - Rated Best Intern of the Year and presented the work in Synopsys Shanghai.
 - **3 years** of experiences in **gaming industries**.
   - Wrote keyboard lighting effects, implemented website designs, managed servers and coordinated multiple events.